Explainers — MEF2C News

 Common Terms

-FDA approval Phase 2 Phase 3 Phase 4 Safety Microglia downregulated same subjects repeatedly over time directly from a patient before human trials begin base editing CRISPR DNA same protein (CDK2) Why this is the gold standard: Global consortium: A compact polyadenylation signal A minimal promoter Introns removed ERK MAPK MEK RAF RAS downstream MicroRNAs mRNA MUSC's RNA therapeutic approach Key precedent papers Why patents matter Dosing flexibility Manufacturing Regulatory familiarity Reversibility sponge Eventually bring the drug to market major milestone Navigate FDA approval Run clinical trials Seek additional funding startup company clinical readiness study Outcome measures Patient screening Regulatory groundwork Site selection Standardization private foundation Drug candidate Therapeutic candidate Discovery IND filing Lead optimization Phase 1 Preclinical testing Drug candidate: Investigational New Drug Lead New Drug Application Phase Natural history study Patient registry Dose-finding Pharmacokinetics BBB Blood-Brain Barrier Fat-soluble lipophilic substrate overdrive trim signal extracellular matrix metalloprotease scaffold protein for the first time foreman every cell Heterozygous Homozygous delivery vehicle Why AAV specifically? existing gene's message micro-RNA therapeutics new copy of the gene reprogrammed Why "ctDNA decreases" matters: Phase 1a Phase 1b repurposed super-filter completely different class of drug coding sequence Enhancers Polyadenylation signals promoter AAV2 AAV2/9 AAV8 AAVrh10 Common AAV serotypes:
+DNA base editing CRISPR AAV FDA approval Phase 2 Phase 3 Phase 4 Safety BBB Blood-Brain Barrier Microglia downregulated same subjects repeatedly over time directly from a patient before human trials begin same protein (CDK2) Why this is the gold standard: Global consortium: A compact polyadenylation signal A minimal promoter gene therapy Introns removed ERK MAPK MEK RAF RAS downstream MicroRNAs mRNA MUSC's RNA therapeutic approach Key precedent papers Why patents matter Dosing flexibility Manufacturing Regulatory familiarity Reversibility sponge Eventually bring the drug to market major milestone Navigate FDA approval Run clinical trials Seek additional funding startup company clinical readiness study Outcome measures Patient screening Regulatory groundwork Site selection Standardization private foundation Drug candidate Therapeutic candidate Discovery IND filing Lead optimization Phase 1 Preclinical testing Drug candidate: Investigational New Drug Lead New Drug Application Phase Natural history study Patient registry Dose-finding Pharmacokinetics Fat-soluble lipophilic substrate overdrive trim signal extracellular matrix metalloprotease scaffold protein de novo genetic counseling mutation foreman every cell Heterozygous Homozygous Adeno-Associated Virus delivery vehicle existing gene's message micro-RNA therapeutics new copy of the gene reprogrammed Why "ctDNA decreases" matters: AL-605 clinical trial Phase 1a Phase 1b repurposed super-filter completely different class of drug coding sequence Enhancers Polyadenylation signals

 Oncologic Biomarker Context for MHS

-**What it means:** A biomarker is a measurable biological indicator.
-In cancer, biomarkers (like ctDNA, tumor size on imaging, or protein levels in blood) tell doctors how the cancer is responding to ...
+A biomarker is a measurable biological indicator.
+In cancer, biomarkers (like ctDNA, tumor size on imaging, or protein levels in blood) tell doctors how the cancer is responding to treatment.
+Paralle...

 FDA Approval Precedent (for gene therapy)

-**What it means:** The fact that seven AAV-based gene therapies have received FDA approval provides a regulatory pathway that the MEF2C gene therapy team can follow.
-FDA has extensive experience revie...
+The fact that seven AAV-based gene therapies have received FDA approval provides a regulatory pathway that the MEF2C gene therapy team can follow.
+FDA has extensive experience reviewing AAV gene thera...

 Synthetic Biology (in gene therapy context)

-**What it means:** Synthetic biology is the field of engineering biological components and systems that don't exist in nature.
-In gene therapy, this includes designing custom viral vectors, optimizing...
+Synthetic biology is the field of engineering biological components and systems that don't exist in nature.
+In gene therapy, this includes designing custom viral vectors, optimizing gene sequences for...

 MEF2Cast (podcast details)

-**What it means:** MEF2Cast is a podcast produced by the MEF2C community (particularly the US Foundation) that features interviews with researchers, families, and advocates.
-It serves as both an educa...
+MEF2Cast is a podcast produced by the MEF2C community (particularly the US Foundation) that features interviews with researchers, families, and advocates.
+It serves as both an education tool for famil...

 MEF2C Foundation Australia

-**What it means:** Sean Rafferty and Claire Bothwell lead the Australian chapter of the MEF2C advocacy network.
-They've been active in the MEF2Cast podcast and have participated in international effor...
+Sean Rafferty and Claire Bothwell lead the Australian chapter of the MEF2C advocacy network.
+They've been active in the MEF2Cast podcast and have participated in international efforts alongside the UK...

 MicroRNA (in the context of MHS RNA therapeutics)